muniah/911-call-data-visualization/solution.md

-** Notice how the Day of Week is an integer 0-6.
-Use the .map() with this dictionary to map the actual string names to the day of the week: **
+The Day of Week is an integer 0-6.
+I'll use the .map() with this dictionary to map the actual string names to the day of the week:

-    dmap = {0:'Mon',1:'Tue',2:'Wed',3:'Thu',4:'Fri',5:'Sat',6:'Sun'}

 ```python
 dmap = {0:'Mon',1:'Tue',2:'Wed',3:'Thu',4:'Fri',5:'Sat',6:'Sun'}
 ```

 ```python
 df['Day of Week']= df['Day of Week'].map(dmap)
 ```

+Let's check the table again:

 ```python
 df.head()
 ```

 <div>
 <style scoped>